h2non/rocky/README.md

 Maps the specified path parameter name to a specialized param-capturing middleware.
 The middleware stack is the same as `.use()`.

+Note: this middleware is only valid for HTTP traffic.

 #### rocky#useReplay(...middleware)

 Use a middleware for all the incoming traffic in the HTTP replay phase.
 This middleware stack can be useful to differ between forward/replay traffic, applying separated flows of middleware.

+Note: this middleware is only valid for HTTP traffic.

 #### rocky#useForward(...middleware)